TWagner2/AXAChallenge/README.md

 The project is grouped into several jupyter notebooks, in order:
 1. **DataCleaning.ipynb**:

  Data loading, preparation and cleaning.
 Also some visualization of basic properties of the data.
-Splitting into train, validation and test set.
+Splitting into training, validation and test set.

 2. **Analysis.ipynb**: